Sassy, sweet and not afraid to work her hands to the bone. The epitome of love in action is how I would describe her.

 She even had the privilege of knowing most of her great grandchildren!

 Oh, how I loved her and spending time with her.
-If I would call her ahead of time ,she would always cook a pot of green beans for me.
+If I would call her ahead of time , she would always cook a pot of green beans for me.
 She knew they were my favorite.
 If I didn’t call and just showed up; she’d rummage around in the basement and bring up a quart or two of green beans and insist I stay and eat.
-That was her way!
-Always enough and more than enough.
+I didn’t refuse because one thing about having Reese blood, food is an essential.
+Besides that was her way to expressing love.
+She always had more than enough to feed everyone at the table.